Mutual Information-Maximizing Quantized Belief Propagation Decoding of Regular LDPC Codes: Simulation Results

 \section{Simulation Results}

-Monte-Carlo simulations are carried out to evaluate the error rate performance of the proposed MIM-QBP decoder, assuming binary phase-shift keying (BPSK) transmission over the AWGN channel.
+In this section, we evaluate the error rate performance of the proposed MIM-QBP decoders via Monte-Carlo simulations.
+Assume binary phase-shift keying (BPSK) transmission over the AWGN channel.
 We design the MIM-QBP decoder by fixing $|\mc{L}| = |\mc{R}| = |\mc{S}| = 8/16$ (3-/4-bit decoder) for all iterations.
 We specify $q_c$ (bit width used for CN update), $q_v$ (bit width used for VN update), and $\sigma_d$ (design noise standard deviation) for each specific example.
 At least 100 frame errors are collected for each simulated SNR.

 \begin{example} Consider the regular (6, 32) LDPC code taken from \cite{IEEESTD06}.
 This code has length 2048 and rate 0.84.
 We use $(q_c, q_v) = (10, 8)/(12, 10)$ to design the 3-/4-bit MIM-QBP decoder at $\sigma_d = 0.5343/0.5417$, respectively.
-The bit error rate (BER) and frame error rate (FER) performance of different decoders is illustrated by Fig. \ref{fig: BER_2048_6_32}.

-From Fig. \ref{fig: BER_2048_6_32}, we observe that our proposed 4-bit MIM-QBP decoder outperforms both the 4-bit MIM-LUT decoder (i.e. the 4-bit max-LUT decoder) \cite{ Romero16} and the floating-point BP decoder, with 10-30 iterations.
-Moreover, even the 3-bit MIM-QBP decoder can outperform the floating-point BP decoder at high SNR regions.
+The bit error rate (BER) and frame error rate (FER) of different decoders are illustrated by Fig. \ref{fig: BER_2048_6_32}.
+We observe that our proposed 4-bit MIM-QBP decoder outperforms both the 4-bit MIM-LUT decoder \cite{meidlinger2020design} and the floating-point BP decoder, with 10/30 iterations, respectively.
+Moreover, the 3-bit MIM-QBP decoder outperforms the 3-bit MIM-LUT decoder by about $0.15$ dB, and even surpasses the floating-point BP decoder at the high SNR region.
+Note that the degradation of the performance of the floating-point BP decoder is mainly caused by the ($8, 8$) trapping sets in the code graph \cite{ryan2009channel}.
+In contrast, our proposed MIM-QBP decoders are designed based on maximizing the mutual information, which may improve the ability to overcome certain trapping sets during the decoding process \cite{Romero16}.

 \end{example}